SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 ### Add fields to the form

 In the **Fields** category you add the fields that should be included in the form.
-As you add and edit fields, the preview on the right-hand side is automatically updated.
+As you add and edit fields, the preview is automatically updated.

 1. Go to the **Fields** category.
 By default, the **Contact - name** field and **OK** button are added to the new form.